kennedysfc/kennedysfc/README.md

-## Hi guys!
+## Hey whats up!
 My name is Kennedy and I'm a Software Engineer!

 - 📚 Analysis and Systems Development - UNINOVE